 Chrissy graduated in May of 2016 from San Juan College's Veterinary Technician program which is AVMA accredated.
-She passed the State Board Licensing Exam and is a licensed veterinary technician.
-She worked managing Triple Creek Farm from 2011 to 2016 and has been here at the clinic since 2013.
-Chrissy and her husband have 3 dogs, Tippy, Odie and Nemo as well as 2 cats, Panther and Orson.
+She passed the State Board Licensing Exam and is a registered veterinary technician.
+She worked as head groom and barn manager for an Eventing barn Triple Creek Farm in Mansfield, GA from 2011 to 2016 and has been here at the clinic since 2013.
+Chrissy and her husband have 4 dogs, Tippy, Odie, Nemo, and Izzy as well as 2 cats, Panther and Orson.
 Outside of work, Chrissy enjoys actively volunteering with Atlanta Boxer Rescue.

 While every position within the veterinary practice team is important, veterinary assistants play a pivotal role, literally.